Tell Me About Acupuncture

 Scheduling Appointments and Paying for Treatments

-Acupuncture Associates requires payment from you at the time of treatment.
+Acupuncture Associates in Wilmington, NC requires payment from you at the time of treatment.
 We do not bill your insurance carrier or collect from them.

 If you have any additional questions, please feel free to contact us by phone at 910.798.8181 or email us at info@happyacupuncture.com.
 We welcome your questions and are happy to discuss your specific conditions and how acupuncture and herbal therapies can help.